collinadams/d3DNAViewer/README.md

 - Each base in the visualization is labeled (Adenine, Thymine, Cytosine, or Guanine) and colored (Red, Blue, Green, or Black).
 - The original DNA and DBN sequences are displayed side-by-side with the molecule visualization.
 - The 5' and 3' ends of the DNA sequence are annotated.
-- Phosphate backbone connections (black) are visually differentiated from base pair complements (gray).
+- Phosphate backbone connections (black) are visually differentiated from base pair complement connections (gray).
 - Users select size of the nucleotide nodes, label font, link width, and colors for each nucleotide base.
 - When hovering over a base in the graph, the corresponding base is highlighted in the DNA and DBN sequences.
 - At the click of a button, users receive a uniquely customized URL that persists the state of the graph.
 Navigating to that URL opens the exact same view.